nulib-ds/city-public-value-capitalism/content/New-Urban-Visions/5-ecological-city.md

 ## Acknowledgments

-The second section of this chapter "A Case Study for Conserving and Restoring Biodiversity in Residential Areas" is written based on the results of three studies that were published in {{< q-cite "Sakurai, et al., 2015a" >}}, {{< q-cite "Sakurai, et al., 2015b" " " "2015b" >}}, and {{< q-cite "Sakurai, et al., 2015b" " " "2016" >}}, and I would like to thank the coauthors of those papers: Hiromi Kobori, Masako Nakamura, and Takahiro Kikuchi.
+The second section of this chapter "A Case Study for Conserving and Restoring Biodiversity in Residential Areas" is written based on the results of three studies that were published in {{< q-cite "Sakurai et al., 2015a" >}}, {{< q-cite "Sakurai et al., 2015b" " " "2015b" >}}, and {{< q-cite "Sakurai et al., 2016" " " "2016" >}}, and I would like to thank the coauthors of those papers: Hiromi Kobori, Masako Nakamura, and Takahiro Kikuchi.
 The third section of this chapter "Citizen Science and the City Nature Challenge" is written based on the results of the study that was published in {{< q-cite "Sakurai et al., 2022" >}}, and I would like to thank the coauthors of this paper: Hiromi Kobori, Dai Togane, Lila Higgins, Alison Young, Keidai Kishimoto, Gaia Agnello, Simone Cutajar, and Young-sik Ham.
 In particular, I would like to thank Hiromi Kobori (Professor Emeritus at Tokyo City University) for inviting me to review the Ushikubo Nishi District and CNC projects, and for helping me conduct the research.